 There are many different types of leather which really confuses me when I go to buy.
 I am the kind who ask why, what, when of things I buy – this way I have come to know a little bit about different leather products

-You have to first know that the three things which decides the quality of leather you buy are
+You have to first know that the three things which decide the quality of leather you buy are

 - Tanning process

 - Type of hide

 Full grain leather

 This is the best quality leather and the most expensive.
 This comes from the outermost portion of the hide of the animal.You can be sure that this leather is going to last a long time and will get better looking as it ages.
 Get this leather if you can afford it; it comes with a heavy price tag.

 This leather is given surface treatments ( as mentioned below) for use to prevent stains and make it possible to be used.
 It is also referred as Top-grain leather.

 Here leather surface is readied by sanding to remove imperfections and finishing the hide.
 It is not as good as the full grain one, but it is good enough.